serenity-kit/lini/README.md

 ## Todos

-- implement todos properly in yjs
+- locker bug during registration
 - show members and invitation link as menu (popup broken)
 - proper login/signup redirect
 - on enter submit the add form (also every input)
+- fancier checkbox

 - use expo-secure-store for the sessionKey
 - encrypt MMKV storage on iOS and Android
-- todo list UI & structure
-- nav UI structure
 - logo and colors
 - deploy to production (before move the repo)